 Schools should create welcoming environments for all parents and caregivers.
 Schools have the duty to provide opportunities for parental and community involvement.
 Schools should ensure parents and guardians understand and are able to exercise their rights to participate in decisions affecting their child’s education by:

-Ensuring all students and parents know and understand school norms, expectations, rules, and processes.
+Ensuring all students and parents know and understand school norms, expectations, rules, and processes, including dress and grooming standards.

 Ensuring all students and families receive copies of the school code of conduct within one calendar month of the beginning of school (or, for students who transfer in or register late, at the time of registration).